 Is the CBD derived from a hemp plant any good, though?

-We’ve already mentioned a few, like Sisters of the Valley and so on, who seem to have trustworthy testimonials.
+There are some companies that seem to have trustworthy testimonials, but we all know that scores and reviews can easily be gamed.
 However, we will warn you that many products out there are literally snake oil, and often don’t even have the amount of CBD they state they have in each bottle.
 Some of the worst ones even contain pesticides and heavy metals in them.
 Furthermore, they often use harsh chemical methods to extract the CBD – which is necessary as there is so little CBD in hemp plant stalks and seeds, if any at all.
 Also, CBD is most effective when combined with other cannabinoids and terpenes – the entourage effect – but the really good, effective (and far safer) stuff you get from products like Jayden’s Juice, Cannakids’ Tinctures and Evie’s Drops is illegal to carry over to any other state in the United States.
 Do not do it, even if the label claims to have no THC in them.
 Remember: CBD is illegal as well.

 To summarise …